 Places in Mexico to Visit Before or After Playa del Carmen

 If you’ve got more time to explore Mexico, there are some amazing places nearby you should check out.
 If you can’t make it on this trip, consider them on your next trip.
-Make sure to check out some of our other Mexico articles to fuel your wanderlust.
+Make sure to check out some of our other Mexican articles to fuel your wanderlust.

 Pin This Article For Later!